January 12, 2017

 Thomas Watson in "Ekatompathia" (1582 - sonnet 48) and 14 years later Bartholomew Griffin in "Fidessa(1596 Sonnet 26) wrote a metaphorical sonnet with a rather similar topic of a bird and a fly "risking" their lives.

-In order to explain this remarkable observation one would have to test at least 3 hypothesis
+In order to explain this stunning observation one would have to test at least 3 hypothesis

 1.)
 It happened pureley accidental,- 2 authors invented these ideas independently !